Home > Resources > How to fix iPhone Unavailable

 Fix 3.
 Restore iPhone with no Erase option using iTunes/Finder

 If you have access to a computer with iTunes or Finder installed, it's easy to fix iPhone Unavailable with no Erase option.
-The process requires a cable-based connection and will restore your locked iPhone to its factory settings with everything erased.
-The steps may be slightly different, depending on your iPhone model:
+The process uses Recovery Mode, a failsafe system built into Apple hardware that forces the device to communicate with a computer even when it is completely locked down.
+It will restore your locked iPhone to its factory settings with everything erased.

 1. Power off your iPhone and connect it to your computer using a USB cable.